Multi-user AI Chat with RedwoodSDK RSC and Cloudflare Agents

 Cloudflare Agents

 - Cloudflare durable objects (DOs) are ideal for agents and subagents.
+A model with function calling is used for reliable tool and subagent support in Agent Agent Chat.

 - It depends on Vercel's AI SDK for model portabilty, message types, streaming, and tool calling.